-School operating revenues increased by \$111,850 or 5 percent, as compared to the prior fiscal year, primarily due to the following factors:
+School operating revenues increased by \$394,245 or 16 percent, as compared to the prior fiscal year, primarily due to the following factors:

-- > State and local grants and contracts increased by \$26,871 or 1 percent primarily as a result of increased enrollment used for funding purposes and increased FTE funding. - Federal grants increased \$84,979 as a result of the Elementary and Secondary School Emergency Relief Fund (ESSER) funding in 2022 that exceeded the ESSER funding in 2021.
+- State and local grants and contracts increased by \$255,021 or 11 percent primarily because of a four percent increase in enrollment and increased per-student funding of five percent.
+The school also received \$60,788 from the Florida School Recognition Program in 2023 and no such funds were received in 2022. - Federal grants increased \$139,224 or 86 percent as a result of the Elementary and Secondary School Emergency Relief Fund (ESSER) funding in 2023 that exceeded the ESSER funding in 2022.